Claire56/HackDay/README.md

 ## Overview
 Have you ever wondered how much your home would cost if it were in a different location?? well if you have, Zyzy is here for you.
 Zyzy is a fun web app that users can enjoy by finding out how much their home would cost if it where in a different location.
 The brain of the app was built using the gradient boasting machine learning algorithm.
 This included a long task of exploring and wrangling data, using pandas, matplotlib and seaborn.
 To make the best predictions, I explored three machine learning algorithmns as you will see in the demo to get a better feel of each one's contribution.
-#### Usage
-once the user gets to my homepage, I present to them the scope of the app(the available cities) They are then required to provide features of their home and also to choose a city of interest.
-That information is then sent to a handler and is used to predict the price of their house.
-In return they get the estimated price of their home in their chosen city and a few general statistics will be shown using chart.js